duffau/motorcycle_analysis/analysis.md

 We reserve approximately 50% of the data set for testing, so the training set conatians 31937 observations and the remaining 32611 observations are used for testing.

 ## Logistic regression

+Losgistic regression is a classic technique for classification.
+For details see (Hastie, Tibshirani, and Friedman 2009, Section 4.4, pp. 119).

 ``` r
 model <- glm(has_claim ~ agarald + kon + factor(zon) + factor(mcklass) + fordald + factor(bonuskl) + duration, family=binomial(link='logit'), data=train.data)